keleshev/keleshev.com/composable-error-handling-in-ocaml.md

 ## D. Result type with polymorphic variants for errors

-Polymorphic variants allow you to have the cake and it it too.
+Polymorphic variants allow you to have the cake and eat it too.
 Here's how.

 Let's port our previous example to use polymorphic variants instead of the nominal variants.